pksebben/Praxis/Breadcrumb/README.md

 It should be a cultural convention that we write good, accessible READMEs.
 Especially if the format and structure is going to be flexible.
 We should try to make it a point of pride that anyone can pick up a breadcrumb, read the README, and make use of the crumb.

+# PROPERTIES
+Okay, so I have a new set of standards to apply, and work with.
+Time to get thinking.

+1. Fractal
+So each breadcrumb should represent either a series of other breadcrumbs or an atomic piece of knowledge reference.
+What this means is that for a large subject, a breadcrumb will reference and encapsulate other breadcrumbs, which will encapsulate more breadcrumbs, which eventually will become breadcrumbs regarding specific knowledge.
+This is going to necessitate that breadcrumbs in general be incredibly lightweight, adding only what is absolutely necessary to the knowledge they reference.
+2. Maintainably Encapsulated
+Any given breadcrumb should be able to stand on it's own and be maintained agnostic of the crumbs above it in the heirarchy.
+This means that if a breadcrumb is used in a scope and someone wants to make changes to it, they should require no knowledge of the encapsulating scope.
+3. Reusable
+A breadcrumb should be useful in a variety of larger scopes.

+# RULES
+These rules are here to ensure that the properties above are maintained as part of the format.

+1. Strict and clear Scoping
+The scope of a crumb should be as clear as possible, and things in the crumb should adhere to that scoping in as strict a manner as possible.
+2. 'Waterfall' referencing
+This means that references to other crumbs only refer to 'downstream' crumbs.
+A crumb should have no references to it's parent.
+This is in order to maintain the reusability and encapsulation of the crumb.
+3. {{ we need a rule in here that restricts the amount of information that goes into a breadcrumb }}

+# What a breadcrumb is / does
+Breadcrumbs are assortments of references to learning resources, with a hierarchy of dependant knowledge.
+Breadcrumbs exist to bridge the gap between learning resources so that you can efficiently teach yourself a subject using other people's work.

+# What a breadcrumb isn't / doesn't
+Breadcrumbs are not guides to learning a thing.
+They do not provide any information beyond where you need to go to learn what and in what order you should be learning it.
+They are not wikis or textbooks or blogs.
+There are other structures that work for those much better.

 # Naming Conventions Spitballing and Breakdown
-{Version number - where X.YY X=the number of breadcrumbers who have worked on this breadcrumb, zero indexed -and- YY is current revision }{Initials of original breadcrumber}{Initials of most recent breadcrumber}{Initials of current breadcrumber}{Topic, at the most specific scope that encapsulates the whole of the breadcrumb}
+{Bit that defines whether the crumb is atomic or compound}{Version number - where X.YY X=the number of breadcrumbers who have worked on this breadcrumb, zero indexed -and- YY is current revision }{Initials of original breadcrumber}{Initials of most recent breadcrumber}{Initials of current breadcrumber}{Topic, at the most specific scope that encapsulates the whole of the breadcrumb}

-0.00_BM-XX-XX_PYTHON
+C_0.00_BM-XX-XX_PYTHON

 # Notes on making breadcrumbs
 These notes are not meant to be rules for what a breadcrumb should be, rather, they are guidelines for making breadcrumbs effective and palatable.
 These should be followed when making the initial breadcrumbs (and notes on what works / what doesn't should go here).